brinashong/CS5478_HomeBot/README.md

 There are two methods to get object information through camera. <br>

 1. Subscription:
-    - node stretch_image_capture will generate two folders under task_handler folder. </br>
+    - node `stretch_image_capture` will generate two folders under task_handler folder. </br>
         a. `images` folder - store RGB images </br>
         b. `depth_images` folder - store depth info of the RGB images (with the same index in file name). <br>
-        c. `output_images` folder - store the tagged images by the Yolo11 model. <br>

         Note: Feel free to delete those images.
-If node `stretch_image_capture` did not identify the existence of those folders, it will create them automatically.
+If node `stretch_image_capture.py` did not identify the existence of those folders, it will create them automatically.

     - node `stretch_location_publisher` will publish the target objects pose info to the topic `objects_poses`. </br>
         - It will generate `output_images` folder.
 It stores tagged images with captured target objects after Yolo prediction.
 Each running, this folder will get cleaned up.